VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

         - smokescreens
         - night operations
         - adverse weather
-    - difficult terrain
+    - difficult terrain/bypassing it
-    - cover
+    - cover/attacking enemies with cover
-    - hide action
-    - traps
-    - flanking
-    - high ground
     - camouflage
+    - hide action/popping stealthed enemies
+    - traps/noticing traps
+    - flanking/surviving despite being flanked
+    - high ground/assault vs high ground
+    - flip the script
+    - opportunity attacks/avoiding OAs
+    - support battle magic (range?)
+    - muck with initiative
+    - held actions
 - traps are cool and thematic, but PCs are offensive, not defensive
     - if they can be hot-deployed, that's more of a gadget, and we're steering into Artificer/Thief territory
     - maybe if they had something to goad enemies into attacking?